aiacuone/time-space-complexity-quiz/README.md

 ## Technologies Used

-- React
+- React 18
-- TypeScript
+- TypeScript 4.9+
-- Material-UI
+- Tailwind CSS 3.4
 - Prism.js for syntax highlighting
+- PostCSS for CSS processing

+## Development

+The project uses modern web development tools and practices:

+- Create React App as the build tool
+- TypeScript for type safety
+- Tailwind CSS for utility-first styling
+- PostCSS for CSS processing
+- ESLint for code linting

 ## Contributing

 Feel free to submit issues and enhancement requests!
+To contribute:

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request